Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/2-flask-fundamentals.md

 {% endif %}
 ```

 Control-of-flow statements are frequently used in conjunction with Flask's `flash()` function to display error messages.
 Let's say you encounter an error condition in **app.py** and want to display a message to the user in a JavaScript alert box.
-Here's **app.py**:
+Here's **app.py**, complete with a statement to initialize the app's `secret_key` property with a random number, which is required for flashing messages:

 ```python
 import os